Construction Oversight on Complex Residential Projects

 • Provides regular written reporting on project status, budget position, and risk items

-For an owner who has already engaged a general contractor under a lump-sum or cost-plus contract, this service provides essential protection.
-The information asymmetry between a $10M contractor with decades of experience and a homeowner - even a highly sophisticated one who runs a hedge fund or manages a private equity portfolio - is enormous in the construction domain.
+On lump-sum and cost-plus projects, this service provides essential protection.
+The information asymmetry between an experienced general contractor and a homeowner is significant in the construction domain, regardless of the owner's sophistication in other fields.
 Having someone on the owner's side of the table who understands the contractor's world is genuinely valuable when the contract structure creates opposing interests.

 The Structural Observation

-Here's where the analysis shifts - not from appreciation to attack, but from describing the role to describing its structural position.
+Here's where the analysis shifts from describing the role to describing its structural position.

 The owner's rep is a compensating control.
 They don't change the incentive structure; they add oversight to a structure that requires it.
+For a direct structural comparison of the two accountability models, see our guide on CM at Risk vs. CM as Advisor.
 The contractor's financial interests still diverge from the owner's.
 The change order dynamic still exists.
 The cost information still originates with the contractor.
-The owner's rep monitors, evaluates, and advises - but the underlying structure that creates the need for monitoring hasn't changed.
+The owner's rep monitors, evaluates, and advises, but the underlying structure that creates the need for monitoring hasn't changed.

 When an Owner's Rep IS the Right Answer